Help steer Chelmsford Star into the future by becoming an elected member!

 What Is An Elected Member?

-Since 1867, our members have stepped forward to represent others like them, or their communities, to ensure that their interests are taken into account by our Society.
+Since 1867, our members have stepped forward to represent their community, or others like them, to ensure that their interests are taken into account by our Society.
 After all, Chelmsford Star is owned by its members!

 These opinions are expressed through one of three levels of democratic governance; the Board of Directors, the Membership Committee and the Members’ Council.